rgriff23/rgriff23.github.io/_posts/2018-06-03-olympic-history-4-art.md

 ## Data exploration: the Art Competitions

-Load packages and the data into R, then subset to the Athlete Competitions.

 The Art Competitions included 7 Olympic Games from 1912 to 1948.
 Three Games during this period were skipped due to World Wars I and II (1916, 1940, and 1944).